 A hernia is typically a clinical diagnosis.
 Current Royal College of Surgeons Guidelines state that imaging should only be considered in patients if there is diagnostic uncertainty or to exclude other pathology.

-Any patient with a symptomatic inguinal hernia (significant mass or discomfort) should be offered surgical repair.
+Any patient with a symptomatic inguinal hernia (significant mass or discomfort) should be offered surgical intervention (see below).

-The risk of strangulation is approximately 3% per year with an inguinal hernia.
-Any patients presenting with evidence of strangulation (e.g. pain out of proportion to clinical features or deranged biochemical results) nearly always require urgent surgical exploration.
+The risk of strangulation is no more than about 2% per year with an inguinal hernia.
+Any patients presenting with evidence of strangulation (such as pain out of proportion to clinical features or deranged biochemical results) nearly always require urgent surgical exploration.